dotnet/aspnetcore/src/Microsoft.AspNetCore.SpaServices/README.md

     app.UseWebpackDevMiddleware();
 }

-// You call to app.UseStaticFiles(); should be here
+// Your call to app.UseStaticFiles(); should be here
 ```

 Also check your webpack configuration at `webpack.config.js`.
 Since `UseWebpackDevMiddleware` needs to know which incoming requests to intercept, make sure you've specified a `publicPath` value on your `output`, for example: